deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 #f.write(payload)
 #f.close()
 ```
 A couple of notes about the above exploit.
 This script will generate 5000 `\x41` characters, or A's.
 Notice how at the bottom of the script, the last three lines are commented out.
-This is due to the fact that this exploit would get tedious opening up a file everytime.
+This is due to the fact that this exploit would get tedious opening up a file every time.
 Until we have commenced with the full development of this exploit, we will leave these lines commented out and print straight to the console.

 Here are the next steps to get started:
 1. After attaching and starting the application in Immunity, click on the __System Compare__  tab in Admin Express.
 2. Run the above PoC script and copy the output to the clipboard.
-3. Paste the contents into the left hand __Folder Path__ field, and press the __scale icon__ to the right of that same __Folder Path__ field
+3. Paste the contents into the left-hand __Folder Path__ field, and press the __scale icon__ to the right of that same __Folder Path__ field

 <img src="{{ site.url }}{{ site.baseurl }}/images/1.png" alt="">